 We come from a background where the country was divided along racial lines with the white community and black communities operating in different localities with different pieces of legislations governing them.
-The Blouberg LUMS seeks to ensure that there is integration in the way in which land is used to achieve sustainability.
+The Blouberg LUS seeks to ensure that there is integration in the way in which land is used to achieve sustainability.
 The scheme ensures that different land uses and their zonings are managed in such a way that there is compatibility and sustainability in the way in which land is used.
 In terms of the Blouberg LUMS, most areas are zoned as agricultural.
 In urban areas of Senwabarwana and Alldays, the predominant use is residential and business.

 The scheme regulates the types of zonings areas within the Municipality, as well as the kind of uses that may be permitted and those that may not be permitted.
 Within the Blouberg scheme, there is provision for the kind of uses that may only be practiced with the permission\consent of Council through its land use committee.
 The Blouberg LUMS democratize the processing of land development applications.
+The scheme is fully implemented in the municipal area.